Baschdl578/finding_stages/README.md

      <Operation>;<Miss>;<File>;<Function>;<Line>;<Address>;<Size>;<Time>
    - filter=<file>: Filter all functions from the input that occur in this trace.
 File format must be the same as the main input file.
    - long: Simulate all the lowest overlaps in each segment.
 This will take a long time (see code comments for more)
-   - brute-force: Brute force the analysis and skip the heuristics (This will take a long time)
+   - brute-force: Brute force the analysis and skip the heuristics (This will take a long time).